 Lidstrom breaks the record set by Larry Robinson from 1973-92.
 He finishes his NHL career with 263 postseason games played, second all-time to former teammate Chris Chelios (266), and plays on four Stanley Cup-winning teams before retiring in 2012.

 1970: The NHL grows from 12 teams to 14 when the Buffalo Sabres and Vancouver Canucks are officially granted franchises.
 The expansion fee is $6 million.
 The new teams will begin play in the 1970-71 season and are placed in the East Division, with Chicago moving to the West along with the six teams from the 1967 expansion.
 The Sabres finish fifth and the Canucks sixth in their first season, ahead of the Red Wings.

-1986: Patrick Roy makes 15 saves for the first of his 23 playoff shutouts in the Montreal Canadiens' 1-0 victory against the Calgary Flames in Game 4 of the Final at the Forum.
+1986: Patrick Roy makes 15 saves for the first of his 23 playoff shutouts in the Canadiens' 1-0 victory against the Calgary Flames in Game 4 of the Final at the Forum.
 Claude Lemieux scores the only goal of the game with 8:50 remaining in the third period.
 The Canadiens become the first team to win 100 games in the Final, as well as the first to win 10 home games in one playoff year.

 1992: The Blackhawks advance to the Cup Final for the first time since 1973 and complete a sweep of the Edmonton Oilers in the Campbell Conference Final with a 5-1 victory.
 It's the 11th consecutive victory for the Blackhawks, a playoff record.
 Brian Noonan scores twice in Chicago's four-goal second period and Ed Belfour finishes with 20 saves.

 2002: Dominik Hasek becomes the first goalie in the history of the Stanley Cup Playoffs to be credited with an assist in overtime.
 Hasek and Steve Yzerman get the assists when defenseman Fredrik Olausson scores at 12:44 of OT to give the Red Wings a 2-1 victory against the Colorado Avalanche in Game 3 of the Western Conference Final at Pepsi Center.
 It's Olausson's first playoff goal in 10 years.